jennybigman/Pcod-Bering-Sea/README.md

 key to files:

+preprocessing -- do not need to run

-00a - download and transform level 2 ROMS bottom temp data
+00a - download and transform level 2 bottom temp data

-00b - calculating hatch success based on Laurel & Rogers 2020 CJFAS and ROMS bottom temp

-00c - trim data by depth (keep anything < 250m) and region (keep data on Bering Shelf based on Ortiz Regions)
+00b - accessing area of ROMS grid cells

+00c - merge area and bottom temp dfs and trim by shelf region and depth

+00d -  calculate hatch success

+start with these files:

 01 - run this script to load libraries, helpful functions, data (hatch success and habitat suitability)

 02 - code for mapping monthly-averaged habitat suitability for each year

+03 - estimating and plotting mean latitude